Though the name sounds scary, this condition is manageable with treatment.

 Graves’ disease treatment options

 Graves’ disease treatments are similar to treatments for other hyperthyroid conditions.
 Common treatments include medicine, radioactive iodine, and thyroid surgery.
-You may be eligible for minimally invasive thyroid surgery, which is done with fewer incisions and offers faster recovery.
+You may be eligible for minimally invasive thyroid surgery, which is done with smaller incisions and offers faster recovery.
 Meet our surgery team.